Truth is stranger than fiction and, for this reason, the best nonfiction books of all time have the power to change your life.

 Educated is filled to the brim with shocking tales like this, from the family members’ gruesome accidents and bloody injuries to familial abuse, and I wondered how PTSD may have affected Westover’s story.

 I still think about it all the time, so much so that I wrote a blog post dedicated to Educated.
 This book is guaranteed to make you think and leave you gasping.

 - Winner of the National Book Critics Circle Award for autobiography

-Know My Name was my favorite nonfiction book of 2019.
-It’s the exquisitely written, thought-provoking memoir of the Stanford sexual assault victim, whose victim impact statement at her assailant’s sentencing went viral.
+Know My Name is the exquisitely written, thought-provoking memoir of the Stanford sexual assault victim, whose victim impact statement at her assailant’s sentencing went viral.

 She tells her story in-depth the likes of which I haven’t read before, and it makes you question everything you thought you knew about sexual assault.
 Without a doubt, Miller has made a tremendous impact in publicizing her story.